Hebx/hedera-a2a-agents/README.md

 # Hedera A2A Agents System

-**[HCS-10 Compatible]** 🤖 A comprehensive multi-agent system built on Hedera Hashgraph for autonomous agent-to-agent communication and settlement using the x402 payment protocol.
-This system demonstrates advanced blockchain integration, cross-chain payments, and decentralized autonomous operations.
+**[A2A Protocol + AP2 Payments]** 🤖 A comprehensive multi-agent system built on Hedera Hashgraph with Google A2A protocol for autonomous agent-to-agent communication and AP2 payment settlement.
+This system demonstrates advanced blockchain integration, cross-chain payments, human-in-the-loop control, and multi-agent negotiation.

-> 🏆 **Hackathon Project**: Implementing HCS-10 standard for AI agent communication and coordination on Hedera
+> 🏆 **Hackathon Bounty**: Best Use of Hedera Agent Kit & Google A2A ($4,000)

 ## 🚀 Overview